chainguard-dev/edu/content/chainguard/chainguard-images/retrieve-image-sboms.md

 cgr.dev/chainguard/$IMAGE | jq -r .payload | base64 -d | jq .predicate
 ```

 Notice that this example syntax includes `download attestation` rather than `download sbom`.
-While there are a few [differences between SBOMs and attestations](/open-source/sbom/sboms-and-attestations/), you can generally think of an attestation as a more accurate representation of the contents of the container image than an SBOM.
-This is because attestations must be signed by the software producer, thereby ensuring the accuracy of the SBOM and the quality of the software.
+You can generally think of an attestation as a an authenticated statement about a software artifact.
+There are different types of attestations [as defined by the SLSA 1.0 specification](https://slsa.dev/attestation-model), and they are typically referenced by their **predicate type**.
+One of the available predicate types is SPDX, an open standard for SBOM files.
+Because attestations must be signed, this is a way to verify the authenticity of the software producer, thereby ensuring the accuracy of the SBOM and the quality of the software.

 This attestation data is encoded in base64, making it unreadable without further processing.
 This is why the output from the first part of the command is piped into `jq` in order to filter out the payload section of the output containing the SBOM.
 This filtered output is then passed into the `base64` command to be decoded before that output is piped into another `jq` command.
-This final `jq` command extracts the attestation predicate from the `base64` output and returns it to your terminal.
+The final `jq` command extracts the attestation predicate from the `base64` output and returns it to your terminal.

-As an example, to retrieve the `argocd` image's attestation you would run a command like the following.
+As an example, to retrieve the `argocd` image's attestation you would run a command like this.

 ```shell
 cosign download attestation \